TumCucTom/llama-8b-ISC-25/README.md

 - **Precision: FP8 vs. BF16**: FP8 enabled larger batch sizes and faster execution.
 Although convergence in FP8 can be less stable in some settings, pairing it with Transformer Engine ensured reliable training.

 - **Batch Size & Training Schedule**: Our batch size and gradient accumulation steps were chosen to fit within the 96GB H100 VRAM while maximizing throughput.
 The step count and epoch configuration provided a good balance between convergence and runtime feasibility within the competition limits.

+## Note to readers post compeition

+Note all files are in the states they were at final submission.
+I aim to put them to the correct state in the future.